 In the Existing Account Information section, complete all required information on the page.
-Fields with required information display with an asterisk (*).
+Fields with needed information display with an asterisk (*).

-IMPORTANT: It is important that you provide information in these fields exactly as it is in your agreement with your carrier.
-For example, if your first name and last name for the Name (Authorized Contact) name are spelled one way with your carrier, you must spell it exactly as it is listed with your carrier.
-Only first and last name are checked for validation only; suffixes such as Jr. or prefixes such as Dr. are not checked.
-During the submittal phase, the first and last name you provide are validated against those on the account.
-If there is a mismatch, the request can be rejected and returned to you to fix.
-Providing the correct information at the start can reduce the time frame it takes to complete the request.
+IMPORTANT: It is crucial that you provide information in these fields precisely as it is in your agreement with your carrier.
+For example, your first name and last name for the Name (Authorized Contact) is required to be precisely the same as the losing carrier's records.
+The verification process does not include suffixes such as Dr. or Jr. During the submittal phase; if there is a mismatch, the request is rejected and returned to you to correct.
+Providing the correct information at the start reduces the time frame it takes to complete the request.
 If you have questions about how the information appears with your carrier, contact your current service provider to get a customer service record (CSR).
-The CSR lists the address the provider has on file for the porting telephone numbers.
+The CSR lists the exact information the provider has on file for the porting telephone numbers.
 This information is what the carrier requires and is better than any other provided.

 Optionally, in the Existing Account Information section, you can